Editorial: Pre-cueing Effects on Perception and Cognitive Penetrability

 Feng and Spence examine how endogenous spatial pre-cues influence the allocation of attention in the periphery of the visual field.
 They present two experiments that examine how the expectation of the target's location shapes the distribution of attention across various eccentricities.
 Their findings suggest that spatial pre-cueing results in higher target detection rates and that a higher target detection rate is found when the target occurred at the cued direction.
 These findings evidence the cognitive penetrability of early vision.

-Lammers, Haan, and Pinto distinguish two conceptions of cognitive penetrability.
+Lammers et al. distinguish two conceptions of cognitive penetrability.
 In the broad sense, attention and memory are not pre- and post-perceptual systems but parts of the mechanisms by which top-down processes influence perception.
-In the narrow sense, cognitive penetrability only occurs when top-down factors are flexible and cause an illusion.
+In the narrow sense, cognitive penetrability only occurs when top–down factors are flexible and cause an illusion.
 Since one cannot be cognitively trained to see and unsee illusions, illusions cannot be driven by cognition in the narrow sense.
 However, most research focuses on foveal vision that is too unambiguous for cognitive factors to control perception.
 Illusions in more ambiguous peripheral visual perception could offer a different insight into this problem.

 Wu and Zhao focus on prior knowledge of object associations as an aspect of attentional selection and review recent studies demonstrating that how objects are selected depends on the participant's prior experience with other objects associated with the target.
 Thus, prior knowledge of the test and related stimuli acquired before or during the task impacts performance since it affects attentional selection and information acquisition.
 Wu and Zhao do not discuss whether the effects of prior knowledge of object associations on perception constitute cases of cognitive penetrability.